Discover the path to recovery from stimulant addiction and find the help you need at Harmony Ridge.

 Stimulant Addiction Treatment Options

 Substance use disorder is a difficult obstacle to face.
 Not only is it physically exhausting to recover from addiction, but the psychological toll it has on a person is unmatched.
-It’s imperative to the physical and emotional well-being of a person to seek the help they need; the problem is, it’s difficult to know where to start.
-For those who have no clue where to begin, some services are provided below:
+It’s imperative to the physical and emotional well-being of a person to seek the help they need.
+The problem is that it’s difficult to know where to start.
+But that is where Harmony Ridge Recovery Center comes in.
+With just a simple phone call or an email, you can have access to numerous treatment modalities, including:

 - Inpatient residential treatment